King Gustav IV Adolf of Sweden

 In 1795, Gustav Adolph was betrothed to Duchess Louise Charlotte of Mecklenburg-Schwerin.
 The engagement was arranged by Count Gustaf Adolf Reuterholm, the confidant of the regent Prince Karl, who wished to keep his influence after Gustav Adolf was declared of legal majority by having a queen indebted to him for her position.
 Gustav Adolf was initially positive about marrying Louise Charlotte and the engagement was celebrated in the courts of Sweden and Mecklenburg-Schwerin.
 However, Empress Catherine the Great of Russia wanted her granddaughter Grand Duchess Alexandra Pavlovna of Russia to be Queen of Sweden and made her dislike of the engagement known.
 Because of this, many people told Gustav Adolf that Louise Charlotte, whom he had not seen, was not beautiful.
 When Gustav Adolf was declared of legal majority in 1796, he broke off the engagement to Louise Charlotte.
 Her father demanded compensation.
 In 1803, the matter was finally settled when the Swedish city of Wismar in Germany was turned over to Mecklenburg-Schwerin.

 Around the time of his betrothal to Louise Charlotte, Gustav Adolf had fallen in love with Ebba Modée, a maid of honor to Hedwig Elizabeth Charlotte of Holstein-Gottorp, the wife of Gustav Adolf’s uncle Prince Karl.
 He offered to call off his engagement to Louise Charlotte, abdicate, and elope with her to Bohemia.
 She declined and encouraged him to go on his trip to Russia in 1796, where he was to be engaged to the Grand Duchess Alexandra Pavlovna.
-However, the Russian engagement fell through because Gustav Adolph refused to allow his prospective bride to continue to practice her Russian Orthodox religion.
+However, the Russian engagement fell through because Gustav Adolf refused to allow his prospective bride to continue to practice her Russian Orthodox religion.

 Gustav Adolf and Frederica, circa 1797-1800; Credit – Wikipedia

 After all the problems with prospective brides, Gustav Adolf arranged his own marriage.
 During his 1796 visit to Russia, he met the former Louise of Baden who was married to the future Alexander I, Emperor of Russia.
 Louise had a sister Frederica and since Gustav Adolf thought Louise was beautiful, he expected the same of her sister.
-He visited Frederica and her parents, Karl Ludwig, Hereditary Prince of Baden and Amalie of Hesse-Darmstadt, in August 1797, and immediately Gustav Adolf and Frederica became engaged.
+He visited Frederica and her parents, Karl Ludwig, Hereditary Prince of Baden and Amalie of Hesse-Darmstadt, in August 1797, and Gustav Adolf and Frederica immediately became engaged.
 On October 6, 1797, Frederica of Baden was married by proxy to King Gustav IV Adolf in Stralsund in Swedish Pomerania with Swedish Baron Evert Taube standing in for the king.
 Baron Taube accompanied Frederica to Sweden where a second wedding ceremony was held on October 31, 1797, in the Royal Chapel at the Royal Palace of Stockholm.

 The couple had five children: